Program in Journalism

 To obtain the certificate, students must complete three requirements: coursework (students must complete at least five courses, with a grade of B or above), an approved fieldwork experience, and participation in a required senior colloquium.

 1. At least one gateway course (200-level) selected from the list below:

-These courses are taught by distinguished, practicing journalists.
-Spaces will be reserved for certificate students.
+2. At least two additional JRN courses at the 300- or 400-level (including cross-lists in which JRN is listed first): These courses are taught by distinguished, practicing journalists.
+Some seats will be reserved for certificate students.

 Certificate of Proficiency

-Students who fulfill all the requirements of the program will receive a certificate of proficiency in journalism studies upon graduation.
+Students who fulfill all the requirements of the program will receive a certificate of proficiency in journalism upon graduation.